garrettrayj/den/README.md

 <h1><img src="Den/Assets.xcassets/AppIcon.appiconset/AppIcon-macOS-128pt@2x.png" alt="App Icon" width="128" height="128" align="center"> Den for RSS</h1>

-Create custom landscape views of what's happening with a modern aggregator app made for skimming.
+Create custom landscape views of what's happening with a modern dashboard-style news aggregator.

 <img src="Screenshot.png" alt="Screenshot" />

-The key idea is that people are empowered to be more informed and less distracted by clean design, privacy, and complete control over what they follow.
-Made for iPhone, iPad, and Mac; Intuitive navigation makes browsing easy on small devices while flexible layouts make the most of larger screens.
+The key idea behind Den is that folks are empowered to be more informed and less distracted by clean design, privacy, and complete control over what they follow.
+It’s made especially for the information manatees; for those who enjoy doing their own thing and don’t always swim with the school fishes.

+What sets it apart from other syndication apps is a focus on showing more items upfront.
+Using it is less like reading email and more like perusing a buffet of headlines.
+The design lends itself to comparing sources and revealing overarching narratives.

 ## Install